Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Distressed and obsessed, Gollum leaves the Misty Mountains while desperately searching for the location of his precious.
 Over the course of many decades, he is eventually captured and tortured by Sauron, now looking for his jewel.
 Gollum somehow escapes and manages to follow the current holder of the ring, Frodo Baggins, Bilbo’s nephew.

 Frodo volunteers to undertake a secret mission to destroy the One Ring.
-The journey is arduous as the fellowship he is a part of is broken up and the Ring’s increasing influence bears down harder and harder upon him, trying to corrupt the Hobbit.
+The journey is arduous as the fellowship he is a part of breaks up and the Ring’s increasing influence bears down harder and harder upon him, trying to corrupt the Hobbit.
 Finally, he reaches Mt.
-Doom where the evil jewel can be destroyed, but is at last consumed by its evil.
-The mission only succeeds when Gollum, whom had been leading Frodo to Mt.
+Doom where the evil jewel can be destroyed but is at last consumed by its evil.
+The mission only succeeds when Gollum, who had been leading Frodo to Mt.
 Doom while unaware of the bearer’s purpose, falls over the edge while fighting over it with Frodo.
 Gollum falls all the way down into Doom’s fire.

 Daenerys Targaryen and Jon Snow

 Daenerys Targaryen is the last of a royal line of rulers from Westeros that were overthrown.
 All of her family are dead except for her older brother, Viserys, who marries her off as part of the dream of retaking Westeros with a new army.
 However, Viscerys is killed and Danerys eventually takes control of her husband’s army, the Dothraki, as well as three dragons.
 She decides to continue her family’s dream of retaking the Iron Throne, but at the same time as liberating the world from slavery and corruption.
 After years of betrayals, tribulations, and victories in Essos, Daenerys eventually manages to return to Westeros.